revel/revel/manual/testing.md

 ## Developing a test suite

-To create your own test suite, define a struct that embeds `rev.TestSuite`, which provides a HTTP client and a number of helper methods for making requests to your application.
+To create your own test suite, define a struct that embeds `revel.TestSuite`, which provides a HTTP client and a number of helper methods for making requests to your application.

 <pre class="prettyprint lang-go">
 type TestSuite struct {